jlquinn/xbows-driver/doc/spec.md

 ### Trying breathing patterns

+Breathing cycles dim and brighten the light as well as shift the RGB color over time.

 Breathing patterns have 2 numbers for the duration: breathing change, and breathing stop.
 The first number controls how fast or slow the brightness varies up and down.
 The second controls gaps between patterns.